gauravchaudharics/ANSIC_Parser/README.md

 or
 following commands one by one

-yacc -d project.y
+yacc -d ansic.y

-lex project.l
+lex ansic.l

 gcc -o a.out y.tab.c lex.yy.c -lfl -lm